GeorgH93/PCGF_PluginLib/README.md

     * File upgrade support (copy old values in new file)
     * Comment support
 * UUID converter
+  * Supports Name -> UUID, UUID -> Name or UUID -> Name changes
+  * Supports online and offline mode UUIDs
+  * Batch converting and automatic batch size detection (in case Mojang decides to reduce the maximum batch size again)
+  * Caching
+    * If the lib is running as a Plugin the cache can be shared by all plugins using it
+    * Preloads UUIDs from the Minecraft servers UUID cache
 * Auto-updater
     * Supports multiple sites for checking and downloading of updates
         * spigotmc.org (checking + downloading (free and hosted on spigotmc.org))